manatlan/reqman/docs/example.md

+# A classic example

 Here is a classic config, with oauth2 authentification, and two mode switchs.

 When reqman is executed without switchs:

   * It will target the server on localhost.
   * It will use a default access_token, for development

 When reqman is executed with a switch 'prod'

-* It will target the server on example.com
+  * It will target the server on example.com (root overriden)
-* It will try to obtain a access_token on authorization server.
+  * It will try to obtain a access_token on authorization server (via BEGIN procedure)

 ## A reqman.conf